 Know in one minute about care for weeping fig

 Weeping fig (Ficus benjamina) is an evergreen tree or shrub, belonging to the family Moraceae.
+The following article is all about how to take care for weeping figs and other descriptions.
 This plant is famous for its narrow, pointed glossy green leaves that grow as an indoor as well as an outdoor houseplant.

 Weeping fig, ficus tree, benjamin fig, weeping fig tree, golden fig, Java fig, fico-chorao, tropic-laurel, and Chinese banya